Get insider access

 Sony ULT WEAR Wireless

 The Sony ULT WEAR Wireless and the Fairphone Fairbuds XL Wireless are both over-ear headphones that have been designed with sustainability in mind.
 The Sony are constructed using recycled plastic, and there are no single-use plastics on the packaging either.
-That said, the Fairphone take this even further, with a construction of recycled plastic, recycled aluminum, vegan leather, and Fairtrade gold.
+That said, the Fairphone take this even further with a construction of recycled plastic, recycled aluminum, vegan leather, and Fairtrade gold.
 You can also replace most of their parts by ordering them from the Fairphone website.
 When it comes to sound, the Fairphone offer a much more balanced overall sound, while the Sony err towards being bass-heavy (even with their ULT function disabled).
-That said, the Sony are a bit more comfortable and better at attenuating against external noise.
+The Sony are a bit more comfortable and better at attenuating against external noise.

 Apple AirPods Max Wireless